 How Do Foreigners Check Gmail in China?

-You might already know that Google is still banned in China, even though this might change in the near future.
-So, how do foreigners check Gmail?
-The easy answer is – they can’t since Google services are not available in this country.
-The long answer is – there are still ways to make Gmail work.
+You might already know that Google is still banned in China.
+So, how do foreigners check their Gmail accounts?
+The easy answer is – they can’t since Google services are not available in this country (unless you use a powerful VPN, of course).

 WhatsApp is not banned in China, and it’s actually one of a few international messaging services available in this country.
 However, what’s worrying is that WhatsApp was briefly blocked back in July 2017.
-Even though you can still use this app, it doesn’t mean that you shouldn’t add another layer of protection.
-So, read our following segment to see which VPN to pick.
+Even though you can still use this app, it doesn’t mean that you shouldn’t add another layer of protection – which includes using a VPN.

 Do Free VPNs Work in China?

 We strongly recommend staying away from free VPN services, especially if you’re in China.
-That’s because free VPNs can’t grant you the same level of anonymity and security as commercial VPNs can.
+Free VPNs can’t grant you the same level of anonymity and security as commercial VPNs do.
 Besides, free VPNs come with highly limiting caps in terms of their bandwidth or data usage.

-Dear readers, that would be all on how to use VPNs in China without breaking the law in 2020.
-We hope that you managed to find answers to all of your questions.
+That would be all on how to use VPNs in China without breaking the law in 2021.
+We hope that you’ve managed to find answers to all of your questions.
 If not, please don’t hesitate to post a comment below.